In Naive Agreement

 Seriously, the signs had been there all along.
 The things I agreed were no problem were problems.
 I confronted him.
 He went crazy.
 His beautiful blue eyes were blood shot and batty.
 He smashed his fist through a wall.
 He kicked our kitten out of his path as he stumbled to the office, slamming the door.
 Who knows what he found there to calm him, liquor behind a chair, coke under a keyboard?

 I stayed with a friend that night.
-Another friend, a former defensive lineman for Notre Dame, refused to let me return to the apartment alone, so I went back the next day armed with muscle.
-Finnegan was passed out on the sofa as we packed up my things around him, only one shoe on, mouth agape.
+Another friend, a former defensive lineman for Notre Dame, refused to let me return to the apartment alone just in case I might meet the fate of Finn’s fist, so I went back the next day armed with muscle.
+Finn was passed out on the sofa as we packed up my things around him.

-But a few weeks later, Finnegan caught the apartment on fire.
-He awoke in the nick of time, but Tar Heel was found in a corner, dead from smoke inhalation.
-Finnegan lost his job soon thereafter.
+But a few weeks later, Finn caught the apartment on fire.
+He awoke and escaped in the nick of time, but Tar Heel was found in a corner, dead from smoke inhalation.
+The furniture and art we bought together for that house I’d imagine we’d one day raise a family in, destroyed.
+Finn lost his job soon thereafter.

-And I lost track of Finnegan.
+And I lost track of Finn.
 I heard he’d gone home to Maryland.
 I imagined his family was getting him the help he needed.
-But a couple years later I learned he was dead.
+I swore off men for a while, traveled a bit, and was far less reckless in my next relationships.
+Certainly more shrewd.
+A couple years later I learned Finn was dead.
 Crystal Meth had become his new drug of choice.
 “You’re lucky you got out of that relationship,” a friend declared, and, heartbroken, I agreed.

 As shared at Story Salon on April 24, 2019 and at Otter Story Hour February 1, 2020.